About our authors

 Karla Oceanak is the author of the Aldo Zelnick Comic Novel Series, which has been honored with a Top 10 Educational Products of 2011 Award, a Book of the Year award (Foreword Reviews), a Colorado Book Award, and a Mountains & Plains Independent Booksellers Regional Book Award, among others.
 She has worked as a writer and editor for more than twenty years and has ghostwritten dozens of books.
 Karla and her husband, Scott, live in Colorado with their three teenage boys in a house strewn with Legos, hockey gear, Pokemon cards, video games, books, and dirty socks.
 More at karlaoceanak.com

 Jean Hanson is the author of The Five Thousand Friends of Veronica Veetch.
-Her essays and short stories have appeared in dozens of magazines including North American Review, Zoetrope, Creative Nonfiction, Indiana Review, Alaska Quarterly Review, Nimrod, Puerto del Sol, and New Letters.
+Her award-winning short stories and essays for adults have been published in numerous magazines, including North American Review, Zoetrope, Indiana Review, Nimrod, New Letters, and Alaska Quarterly Review.

-A graduate of the Iowa Writers’ Workshop, she has been nominated for a Pushcart Prize, received an artist fellowship from the Colorado Council on the Arts, the Literal Latte Prize in nonfiction, Hackney Prize in the short story, the Writers Repertory Award in fiction, and a Poets & Writers Writers Exchange award for emerging writers.
+A graduate of the Iowa Writers Workshop, she has received a Pushcart Prize nomination, an artist fellowship in fiction from the Colorado Council on the Arts, the Hackney Prize, the Writers Repertory Award, the Literal Latte Essay Prize, and a Writers Exchange Award from Poets & Writers.
+Jean lives in Colorado with thousands of "friends" and two clever cockatoos.

 Tips for beginners